• Our Big Idea!

 Our Vision: How To Reduce Tribal Recidivism Over Ten Years

-The vision is to reduce recidivism via job training and education, the summary highlights the key issues we will address and the proposed pilot.
+The vision is to reduce recidivism via job training and education.

 - 2,000 tribal members in Oklahoma prison system.